szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1570:** Make Eyes of the Beholder's skills mirror the power of the spells they're based on

 This improves the component slightly such that the Domination power is as powerful as the Domination spell, i.e. -2 penalty to Save vs. Spell, and the Paralyze spell is as powerful as Hold Person, i.e. -1 penalty to Save vs. Spell.
+Additionally, the helmet makes the wearer immune to beholder rays that cause the same effects, that is, you cannot be paralyzed, charmed, or scared by beholder rays.

 **Component 1610:** Make Robe of Invocation also improve all elemental damage by 5% and add a +2 bonus against Invocation